 Here is the list of free plugins and services we’ll be using:

 Hello Theme.
-This lightweight theme will make sure your landing pages load fast and are easily managed.
+This lightweight WordPress theme will make sure your landing pages load fast and are easily managed.

 Envato Elements.
 We’ll be using the ‘Business Coach’ template kit for our landing pages, Thank-You page, and popup.

 Active Campaign.
 The subscriber forms will register users to an email platform.
 We’ll be using Active Campaign, and connecting our account to our site through Elementor’s integration settings.